HrishiDhondge/CroMaSt/README.md

-## Data files used in current version are as follows:
+## Data files used in the current version are as follows:
-**Files in Data directory can be downloaded as follows**:
+**Files in the Data directory can be downloaded as follows**:

 1. File used from Pfam database: [pdbmap.gz](http://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam35.0/pdbmap.gz)